morris/vanilla-todo/README.md

 - Reconciliation is verbose, brittle and repetitive.
   I wouldn't recommend the proposed technique without a well-tested helper function, at least.
-- JSX/virtual DOMs provide much better development ergonomics.
+- JSX/virtual DOM techniques provide much better development ergonomics.
 - You have to remember mounting behaviors correctly when creating new elements.
-It would be nice to automate this somehow, e.g. watch elements of selector X (at all times) and ensure the desired behaviors are mounted once on them.
+It would be helpful to automate this somehow, e.g. watch elements of selector X (at all times) and ensure the desired behaviors are mounted once on them.
 - No type safety.
 I've always been a proponent of dynamic languages